 Looking for something suitable for a hot desk or medical environment?
 Then you must check out our exclusive range of Seal Shield Antimicrobial keyboards.

 Seal Shield keyboards feature an antimicrobial, fungi static coating to inhibit the growth of bacteria - making it perfect for any environment that needs to be conscious of the spread of infection.
-The Silver Wave Antimicrobial Keyboard is even machine washable!
+The Seal Touch Silicone All-in-One Keyboard with Touch Pad is even machine washable!

 We also have a great selection of specialist keyboards for those who have sight impairments.
 The Large Print Keyboard has a black and white design and extra-large key lettering, ideal for those who may be partially sighted.